 Ideally, Medicare will pay its share of your health costs without you having to do anything.
 In reality, it doesn't always work that way.

 You may sometimes find that Medicare hasn't paid enough -- or at all -- for a drug, a doctor's visit, or a treatment that you needed.
 Perhaps Medicare stopped paying for a service or a drug it once covered.
-If that happens, and you feel that Medicare should pay, you can file a Medicare appeal.
-Filing a Medicare appeal might seem intimidating, but it's usually worth the effort; more than 70% of Medicare appeals are successful.
-So if you put in the time, the odds are good that you'll get what you need.
+If that happens, and you feel there has been an error, you can file a Medicare appeal.
+Filing a Medicare appeal might seem intimidating, but it's usually worth the effort; more than 50% of Medicare appeals are successful.

 Filing a Medicare Appeal

 The process of filing a Medicare appeal depends on what type of plan you have.
 But the appeal process generally has five levels.
-So if your originalappeal is denied, you may proceed to the next level and so forth.
+So, if your original appeal is denied, you will likely have additional opportunities to make your case.

 Original Medicare Plan (Medicare Part A and Medicare Part B).
 Whenever Medicare approves (or denies) payment, you'll get a record of it on the "Medicare Summary Notice" you receive every three months in the mail.
 To file a Medicare appeal, here's what you do:

 - Look over the notice and circle the items in question.